silentdiverchris/Archivist/README.md

 # Archivist
 A C# Net Core archiving/backup utility.

-I got frustrated with existing backup systems for Windows and wanted something to do sporadic and regular backups, and archive my media the way I want.
+I got frustrated with existing backup systems for Windows and wanted something to do both sporadic and regular backups, allow me to backup each individual set of files in exactly the way I want it to be to different combinations of local, external and network drives.

-I previously wrote a PowerShell system that used WinRar and RoboCopy and an increasingly numerous set of text files containing the options for each specific type of archive I wanted, but it gradually become unmanageable and perhaps went beyond what PowerShell is really intended to be doing.
+I also wanted to be able to set up shortcuts to backup specific subsets of files instantly, and have the option to encrypt subsets of them and automatically generate backups I could store in remote but insecure places, specifically on MicroSD cards at friend's houses.

 And so it came to pass that Archivist was born, almost certainly to the sound of celestial trumpets.

-It's not ideal for non-technical users, it has no GUI and relies on considered tweaking of a potentially large .json file, but for a technical user who can be bothered to put some time into setting it up it can be a relatively mighty backup solution.
+It's not ideal for non-technical users, it has no GUI and relies on considered tweaking of a potentially large .json file, but for a vaguely technical user who can be bothered to put some time into setting it up, Archivist can be a relatively mighty backup solution.

 Rather than dump a single subset of everything to one place, it can archive different sets of files in different directories to multiple places depending on inclusion and exclusion file specifications, retaining a complete history of them in one place such as a massive local or NAS volume, and just the latest X versions and/or the last Y days worth of various selections of them on any number of other fixed or removable volumes.